Campus life and learning will look different this fall, but Wayne State remains committed to helping all students succeed.

-- The Campus Health Center for routine, preventative and illness health care services, including flu shots, STI testing and more.
+The Campus Health Center for routine, preventive and illness health care services, including flu shots, sexually-transmitted infection testing and more.

-- Counseling and Psychological Services (CAPS) for free mental health services.
+Counseling and Psychological Services for free mental health services.

 6. Connect with Office of Student Financial Aid/Student Service Center

-Avoid the beginning of the semester rush and check in with the Office of Student Financial Aid with any questions or concerns now!
+Avoid the beginning of the semester rush and check in with the Office of Student Financial Aid with questions or concerns.

 7. Plan for parking and dining

 8. Get your free Warrior Welcome Back bag

 All students, including School of Medicine students, will receive a free Warrior swag bag that includes WSU face coverings, hand sanitizer and more.
 Students can pick up their bags on campus or at various Detroit locations Aug.
 26 from 3 to 7 p.m.